 1.4 If the existing stability information of the ship must be corrected in order to comply with this regulation, such corrected stability information shall be approved at the next renewal survey, at the latest.

-2 Suction dredgers shall comply with the provisions of the code under general loading conditions and under the following special loading conditions:
+Subsection 2: Suction dredgers shall comply with the provisions of the code under general loading conditions and further additional loading conditions as specified.

 Chapter II-2 B